-This provides an added level of security to protect your bank account and money—even if scammers have your login information, they won't be able to access your account.
-Check to see if multi-factor authentication is an option with your banking institution (usually within your security settings).
+This provides an added level of security to protect your bank account and money—even if scammers have your login information, they won't be able to access your mobile banking or online banking account.
+Check if multi-factor authentication is an option with your banking institution (usually within your security settings).

 9. Be Aware of Fraud Protections Your Bank Offers

-As a consumer, you should always be aware of any fraud protections that accompany your debit and credit cards.
-According to the Consumer Financial Protection Bureau, as long as you report fraud, you have some protection and won't be liable for unauthorized charges:
+As a consumer, you should always be aware of any fraud protections accompanying your debit and credit cards.
+According to the Consumer Financial Protection Bureau, as long as you report fraud, you have some protection and won't be liable for unauthorized charges.